JuliaRobotics/Caesar.jl/docs/src/faq.md

 ### Just-In-Time Compiling (i.e. why are first runs slow?)
 Julia uses just-in-time compilation ([unless already pre-compiled](https://stackoverflow.com/questions/40116045/why-is-julia-taking-a-long-time-on-the-first-call-into-my-module)) which takes additional time the first time a new function is called.
-Additional calls to a function is fast from the second call onwards since the static function is now cached and ready for use.
+Additional calls to a cached function are fast from the second call onwards since the static binary code is now cached and ready for use.

 ### Static, Shared Object `.so` Compilation